Ryanhustler420/RH-Android-Version-UI/README.md

 80. Working on Currency API and making our own JSON file just for Currency Collection. still moving...
 81. Bug Trigger In ChipInputLayout.
 Fixing That.. :(
 82. Syncing Firebase Database with Algolia For Testing
+83. Algolia Done and working, Making CrossSpareBinding Method Done that too..